MyTurnyet/spftware-as-craft-blog/content/posts/patterns-that-grow-and-crumble.md

 Here's what nobody says out loud: the god service didn't slow delivery _at first_.
 It accelerated it.
 That's what made it dangerous.
 By the time the pattern became a bottleneck, it was a weight-bearing architecture.
-Ripping it out would halt feature development of new features, in some estimates, for months.
+Ripping it out would halt development of new features, in some estimates, for months.

 ### The Organizational Force